alkhe/fluxette/README.md

 }
 ```

-Then, create your stores.
-Stores are values (primitives, arrays, objects) bound to pure functions (reducers) that reduce an action into your state, much like an accumulator.
-All reducers should have the signature: `(oldstate, action) => newstate`.
-While you don't necessary have to use pure functions, it is recommended to do so to keep a maintainable project.
-`fluxette` provides a store creator function, which takes an initial state and your reducers.
+Next, create your stores.
+Stores are values (primitives, arrays, objects) bound to pure functions (reducers) that reduce an array of actions into your state, much like an accumulator.
+All reducers should have the signature: `(state, action) => state`.
+While you don't necessarily have to use pure functions, it is recommended to do so to keep a maintainable project. `fluxette` provides a store factory, which takes an initial state and your reducers.
 Stores should be fast and synchronous, so that rehydration is easy.

 **stores.js**
 ```js